A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Introduction

 \emph{1.
 Same-type lemma.} Let $P = (p_1,\ldots,p_n)$ be an $n$-element point sequence in $\mathbb{R}^d$ in {\em general position}, i.e., assume that no $d+1$ points lie in a common hyperplane.
 For $i_1 < i_2 < \cdots < i_{d+1}$, the \emph{orientation} of the $(d+1)$-tuple $(p_{i_1},p_{i_2},\ldots,p_{i_{d+1}}) \subset P$ is defined as the sign of the determinant of the unique linear mapping $M$ that sends the $d$ vectors $p_{i_2}-p_{i_1},p_{i_3}-p_{i_1},\ldots,p_{i_{d+1}} - p_{i_1}$, to the standard basis $e_1,e_2,\ldots,e_{d}$.
 Denoting the coordinates of $p_i$ by $x_{i,1},\ldots,x_{i,d}$, the orientation of $(p_{i_1},p_{i_2},\ldots,p_{i_{d+1}})$ is

+where $\sgn(r)$ denotes the sign of $r$ in $\RR$.
 The \emph{order-type} of $P= (p_1,p_2,\ldots,p_n)$ is the mapping $\chi:{P \choose d + 1}\rightarrow \{+1,-1\}$ (positive orientation, negative orientation), assigning each $(d+1)$-tuple of $P$ its orientation.
 Therefore, two $n$-element point sequences $P$ and $Q$ have the same order-type if they are ``combinatorially equivalent."
 See \cite{matousek} and \cite{gp} for more background on order-types.

 Let $(P_1,\ldots,P_k)$ be a $k$-tuple of finite sets in $\mathbb{R}^d$.
 A \emph{transversal} of $(P_1,\ldots,P_k)$ is a $k$-tuple $(p_1,\ldots,p_k)$ such that $p_i \in P_i$ for all $i$.
 We say that $(P_1,\ldots,P_k)$ has \emph{same-type transversals} if all of its transversals have the same order-type.
 B\'ar\'any and Valtr \cite{barany} showed that for $d,k > 1$, there exists a $c = c(d,k)$ such that the following holds.
 Let $P_1,\ldots,P_k$ be finite sets in $\mathbb{R}^d$ such that $P_1\cup\cdots \cup P_k$ is in general position.
 Then there are subsets $P'_1\subset P_1,\ldots,P'_k\subset P_k$ such that the $k$-tuple $(P'_1,\ldots,P'_k)$ has same-type transversals and $|P'_i| \geq c(d,k)|P_i|$.
 Their proof shows that $c(d,k) = 2^{-k^{O(d)}}$.
 We make the following improvement.